Brix Tavern: History

-Brix Tavern opened on April 22, 2011, in a space that was previously occupied by an Italian-Mediterranean restaurant called Olea.
+The original Brix Tavern opened on April 22, 2011, in a space that was previously occupied by an Italian-Mediterranean restaurant called Olea.
 Urban Restaurants, Inc. had applied for Brix Tavern's liquor license by November 2010.
 Other restaurants within Urban Restaurant Group include Bartini, Carlita's, Swank and Swine, and Urban Fondue as of 2017.
 In 2018, Brix Tavern was featured on "Winner Winner Free Dinner", the second episode of the first season of the Food Network's television show Big Bargain Eats.

+Brix's second location opened in Tualatin, in the space that previously housed Hayden's Lakefront Grill.
+Staff at Hayden's were invited to work at Brix.
+A third location opened in Keizer, in the space that previously housed Bargarten Bavarian Social Haus, in 2023.
+The Keizer location has since closed.
+Brix's Hillsboro location opened on June 26, 2026.

 Events

 Brix Tavern has hosted and participated in a variety of special events.
 In 2016, the restaurant hosted a "Beer – Barbecue – Bourbon Buffet" featuring a barbecue, beers by Ninkasi, and bourbon whiskey by Elijah Craig.
 The 2017 "Whiskey Wash" event invited local distilleries to pair whiskeys with the venue's sweet-bourbon rotisserie pork leg.
 For Thanksgiving in 2017, the restaurant served a four-course dinner with roast turkey.

 Brix has participated in Portland Mercurys highball cocktails event, Burger Week, and Nacho Week events.
 For Burger Week in 2017 and 2019, Brix offered a burger called "The Norm" with sirloin steak, smoked Tillamook cheddar fondue, shredded lettuce, tomatoes, caramelized onions, and sauce for five dollars.
 For Nacho Week in 2019, Brix offered the "Brix Chips" with braised roasted pork shoulder, Swiss cheese fondue, grilled tomato salsa, cilantro cream, and tortilla chips, for five dollars as well.
 For a Super Bowl viewing party in 2020, Brix served buffalo wings, barbecue pork ribs, mini corn dogs, "lil smokies", mozzarella sticks, tater tots, and nachos in the form of chips and tater tots.